Halifax RUFC

 Halifax Rugby Union Football Club is an English rugby union team based in Halifax, West Yorkshire.
-The club currently runs three senior men's teams (1xv, 2ndxv & Vets) along with 2 Women's rugby union teams (1xv & Development) and a Mixed Ability rugby team.
+The club currently runs two senior men's teams (1xv, which currently plays in Counties 2 Yorkshire, 2ndxv/Vets) along with 2 Women's rugby union teams (1xv & Development) and a Mixed Ability rugby team.

 History

 Halifax was founded in 1919, after the First World War, when the British Expeditionary Force returned home victorious from France.
 Halifax RUFC holds the record for the most wins in the Yorkshire Challenge Cup, having carried off the ancient trophy thirteen times including three times in succession in 1926-7-8.
-International honours for England have been gained by Phil Horrocks-Taylor (nine caps - 1958/64), Harry Wilkinson (four caps - 1929/30) and Lt.
-Col. Charles Kirke Tindall 'Chubby' Faithfull (three caps - 1924/26), whilst Mike Campbell-Lamerton (twenty three caps - 1961/66), gained great fame with Scotland touring Australia, New Zealand and South Africa with the British Lions whilst also receiving the supreme honour of Captain.
+International honours for England have been gained by Phil Horrocks-Taylor (nine caps – 1958/64), Harry Wilkinson (four caps – 1929/30) and Lt.
+Col. Charles Faithfull (three caps – 1924/26), whilst Mike Campbell-Lamerton (twenty three caps – 1961/66), gained great fame with Scotland touring Australia, New Zealand and South Africa with the British Lions whilst also receiving the supreme honour of Captain.
 Horrocks and Wilkie were also tourists to Australia and New Zealand.
-If not for his tragic passing in 1995, Darren Shaw looked set to gain his first international cap after being named in an initial 40 man squad for the World Cup in South Africa.
-More recently, prop Richard Szabo the first Hungarian International gaining two caps in 2004/2005.
+Prop Richard Szabo the first Hungarian International gaining two caps in 2004/2005.

 With the arrival of League Rugby in 1987/88, Halifax gained promotion from North 2 to North 1 at the first attempt, before being relegated twice, back to North 2 in 1990/91 and to North East 1 in 1997/98.
 Then in three successive seasons, Halifax were crowned Champions of North East 1 in 1999/2000 and Champions of North 2 East in 2000/2001, and of North 1 in 2001/2002 reaching National League status.
-In addition to winning North 1, and to crown a successful season, Halifax won through to the Final of the Powergen Intermediate Cup at Twickenham where they triumphed over Gosport and Fareham (43-19).
+In addition to winning North 1, and to crown a successful season, Halifax won through to the Final of the Powergen Intermediate Cup at Twickenham where they triumphed over Gosport and Fareham (43–19).
 This was a considerable achievement, considering that 512 clubs from throughout England entered the competition.
-Halifax had to win nine rounds to win the trophy, which included a memorable 20-19 win over the famous Richmond Club in the Quarter Final.
+Halifax had to win nine rounds to win the trophy, which included a memorable 20–19 win over the famous Richmond Club in the Quarter Final.